Japan September output rebounds, eases pressure on BOJ

-The turnaround reduces pressure on the Bank of Japan to expand its already massive stimulus programme as early as Friday, although it is expected to slash its rosy economic and price growth forecasts.
+The turnaround reduces pressure on the Bank of Japan to expand its already massive stimulus program as early as Friday, although it is expected to slash its rosy economic and price growth forecasts.

 Thursday's strong result from the Ministry of Economy, Trade and Industry confounded the median market forecast for a 0.5 percent drop and followed a 1.2 percent slide in August.